The Inheritance (Grimm): Plot

 Opening quote: "'No,' said the King.
 I'd rather die than place you in such great danger as you must meet with in your journey."

-Nick (David Giuntoli) and Juliette (Bitsie Tulloch) dine with Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner), discussing the incoming wedding and let Trubel (Jacqueline Toboni) join them.
+Nick (David Giuntoli) and Juliette (Bitsie Tulloch) dine with Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner), discussing the upcoming wedding, and let Trubel (Jacqueline Toboni) join them.
 Outside Nick's house, a man (Lucas Near-Verbrugghe) is watching them eating and calls the house.
 Juliette answers and the man replies that he needs to talk to Nick.
 Nick takes the call but the man hangs up, seeing he's busy.

 The man goes back to a hotel, not knowing he is being watched by Agent Steward (C. Thomas Howell).
 He arrives at the room of his father, Rolek Porter (Sam Anderson), who is the elderly person seen in the last episode.
 Rolek sends his son, Josh, to inform Nick of a meeting.
 Suddenly, a Hundjäger enters the room and attacks Josh until Rolek impales him, killing him and shocking Josh.
 Rolek is certain that he was a Verrat agent but Josh continues to see just a paranoid person.
 They leave the room and drive to an abandoned building where Rolek possesses many Wesen weapons, intent on contacting Nick.

 Adalind (Claire Coffee) looks to know Juliette's timing at work when Renard (Sasha Roiz) walks in.
 Renard then has Wu (Reggie Lee) to place surveillance on Adalind.
 He then shows Nick and Hank (Russell Hornsby) the body of the Verrat agent with marks recognizing him as a member of the Verrat Ahnenerbe, a division that wants to find any valuable objects and tells them to find the men in the room, identifying them as Rolek and Josh.
 Meanwhile, Josh arrives at Nick's home but finds Trubel instead.
 She calls Nick but he doesn't answer and she decides to go with Josh.